GoldenholzLab/SSAML/README.md

     there is an assumed column called "ID" which has a unique ID number for each patient (multiple entries per patient ok) the columns assumed:'ID','szTF','AI','RMR'.
 One row per entry.
 This is a CSV file

-**dataTYPE=1**: COVA dataaset, single sample per patient, goal is number of EVENTS not PATIENTS
+**dataTYPE=1**: COVA dataset, single sample per patient, goal is number of EVENTS not PATIENTS
     we assume columns are present: ['actual','Prob-dead','Prob-ICU-MV','Prob-Hosp']
     the 'actual' column is the ground truth.
 The sum of the other Prob columns divided by 100 is assumed to be 0 to 1 probability prediction.
 Of note, for our purposes we only used actual>0 as the outcome of interest.